pags/engine.js/README.md

 #### `(instance).destroy()`

 Destroy all ownables and remove the controller.
+Will automatically remove all event listeners added via `events`.
 Also destroys all of the controller's children.
 Once a controller is destroyed, it should be completely cleaned up and cannot be re-rendered.

 Will return `this` for chaining.